 The umpires don’t have the benefit of a replay, but spectators do.
 And from the perspective of many fans, they believe the bat crossed home plate and should have been a strike.

 To make it more complicated, different teams rely on different camera angles to support whatever decision favors them.
 In the video below, one camera angle can show that the bat crossed home plate, and another can show the batter stopped the bat before it crossed:

-The Barrel Passes the Front of the Batter’s Body
+It’s a Strike When The Barrel Passes the Front of the Batter’s Body

 This system also exists in the NCAA rules as an alternative to checking whether the bat clears home plate.
 The NCAA rules state that a swing becomes a strike if the bat passes the batter’s front hip.